kohei-us/mdds/doc/flat_segment_tree.rst

 Each node stores the start key and the value of the segment it initiates, and the key stored in each node is also the end key of the segment that the previous node initiates except for the first node.

-except
-for the last node, which stores the end key of the segment the previous note initiates.
-Note that the value stored in the last node is not associated with any of the segments stored in the tree; in fact it is the default value for empty segments.
+Note that the value stored in the last node is currently not used.
+It is set to be the zero value of the value type, but this may change in the future.

 One thing to keep in mind is that :cpp:class:`~mdds::flat_segment_tree` does not support mutable iterators that let you modify the stored keys or values.